wrld3d/wrld-indoor-maps-api/TUTORIAL.md

 Now that you have your archive in WRLD’s format, you can submit it to our Indoor Map API to make it part of our 3D world.
 Note that for all of these commands, you’ll need to include your developer authentication token, which you can find on the [API keys](https://www.wrld3d.com/developers/apikeys/) page.
 If you haven’t signed up yet, please take a moment to do so now.

 The first step is to make a post request to our submission service, which is accessible via a simple [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer).
 [CURL](https://curl.haxx.se/) commands are shown here as examples.
 Required parameters include contact details for the rights holders of the building you’re submitting.
-These allow WRLD to confirm that correct approval has been given for the map submission.
 We also request that you submit a [GeoJSON](http://geojson.org/) outline file showing the regions in which your indoor map edits will take place.

 The supplied outline file should contain one or more Polygon features in the default [Coordinate Reference System](http://geojson.org/geojson-spec.html#coordinate-reference-system-objects).
 It can be created via QGIS (as above), using online editors such as [GeoJSON.io](http://geojson.io) or with any other GIS software capable of exporting to GeoJSON.
 Later edits will be checked against the polygons described in this file, so please make sure they fully cover the regions you want to edit but only intersect those buildings which form part of the indoor map you are submitting.